 Marc Laferriere is a professor in the Department of Social Services and Justice Studies and a former coordinator of the Community Justice Services program at Mohawk College.

-He is an award-winning educator and has been featured on a variety of television and print publications discussing issues of mental health, systems change, and community development.
+He is an award-winning educator and has been featured on a variety of television and print publications discussing issues of mental health, systems change, and community development including a TedX Talk.
 He is the recipient of the YMCA Peace Medallion for his efforts in social work, child and youth work, and community advocacy.

 Marc holds a Bachelor of Arts from the University of Ottawa, as well as an Honors Bachelor of Social Work and a Masters in Social Work from Lakehead University.
-Recently he has completed the Leadership, Organizing and Action: Leading Change program at Harvard University’s Kennedy School.
+He was awarded an Executive Certificate in Nonprofit Leadership from the John F. Kennedy School of Government at Harvard University.